-The Phoenicians were a people who lived in what is now Lebanon.
+The Phoenicians were people who lived in what is now Lebanon.
 They were a great trading people and they were at their peak between about 1200 BC and 800 BC.

 The Phoenicians lived on a strip of fertile land between the sea and the Lebanon mountains.
 With the mountains as a natural barrier, they looked to the sea to expand.

-After 1000 BC the Phoenicians founded colonies on Cyprus, Sicily, Sardinia, the Balearic Islands, and southern Spain.
+After 1000 BC the Phoenicians founded colonies in Cyprus, Sicily, Sardinia, the Balearic Islands, and southern Spain.
 They also founded colonies in North Africa.
 One of these was Carthage (founded c.
 800 BC).
 Carthage grew into a great empire that rivaled Rome.

 The Phoenicians are also famous for their alphabet, which they invented about 1200 BC.
-This alphabet was passed onto the Greeks and is the basis of the alphabet we use today.
+This alphabet was passed on to the Greeks and is the basis of the alphabet we use today.

 The Phoenicians were also craftsmen.
 They made tools and weapons from bronze and they carved ivory plaques that were used to decorate furniture.